Jack Schlossberg

-John Bouvier Kennedy Schlossberg (born January 19, 1993) is an American political commentator and author who is the son of Caroline Kennedy and Edwin Schlossberg.
-Through his mother, he is the only grandson of President John F. Kennedy and Jacqueline Kennedy Onassis.
+John Bouvier Kennedy Schlossberg (born January 19, 1993) is an American social media personality, political commentator and writer.
+He is a member of the Kennedy family and the Bouvier family.

-On November 11, 2025, Schlossberg announced he was running for New York's 12th congressional district in the 2026 U.S. House of Representatives election.
-He is running for the seat being vacated by incumbent Jerry Nadler, who is not seeking re-election.
+Schlossberg ran for the seat being vacated by retiring incumbent Jerry Nadler in the 2026 U.S. House of Representatives elections.
+He finished third in the Democratic primary.

 Early life and education

-John Bouvier Kennedy Schlossberg was born in New York City on January 19, 1993.
-Known as "Jack", he is the youngest of three children of designer and artist Edwin Schlossberg and author and diplomat Caroline Kennedy.
-He has two older sisters: Rose and Tatiana.
-Schlossberg is named after his maternal grandfather, John F. Kennedy, who served as U.S. president (1961–1963) and as U.S. senator from Massachusetts (1953–1960), and matrilineal great-grandfather, John Vernou Bouvier III, a Wall Street stockbroker.
-Senator Ted Kennedy was his grand-uncle as well as godfather.
+John Bouvier Kennedy Schlossberg was born on January 19, 1993, in New York City, to designer Edwin Schlossberg and diplomat Caroline Kennedy.
+Schlossberg is named after his maternal grandfather, John F. Kennedy of the Kennedy family, who served as U.S. president (1961–1963) and as U.S. senator from Massachusetts (1953–1960), and after a matrilineal great-grandfather, John Vernou Bouvier III, who was a Wall Street stockbroker from the Bouvier family.
+Senator Ted Kennedy of Massachusetts was his grand-uncle as well as godfather.

 His father comes from an Orthodox Jewish family of Ashkenazi Jewish descent from Ukraine, and his mother is a Catholic of Irish, French, Scottish, and English descent.
-He was raised Catholic, but his mother would also "incorporate Hanukkah" in the family's holiday celebrations.
-Schlossberg and his two older sisters, Rose and Tatiana, were primarily raised in Manhattan's Upper East Side, and have also spent significant time at Red Gate Farm, the Aquinnah, Massachusetts estate of their maternal grandmother, the First Lady Jacqueline Bouvier Kennedy Onassis, while growing up.
+He was raised Catholic, but his mother said that the family would also incorporate Hanukkah in their holiday celebrations.
+Schlossberg and his two older sisters, Rose and Tatiana (1990–2025), were primarily raised on Manhattan's Upper East Side, but also spent significant time at Red Gate Farm, the Aquinnah, Massachusetts estate of their maternal grandmother, the First Lady Jacqueline Bouvier Kennedy Onassis, while growing up.

 Schlossberg attended Collegiate School.
 In eighth grade, he co-founded ReLight New York, a nonprofit organization that installed energy-efficient compact fluorescent lights in low-income housing developments.
-In 2010, Schlossberg worked in Washington, D.C., as a senate page and the following year, as a senate intern.
+In 2010, Schlossberg worked in Washington, D.C., as a Senate page for then-Senator John Kerry of Massachusetts, and the following year, as a Senate intern.
 He then attended Yale University, graduating in 2015 with a degree in history, with a focus on Japanese history.
-While at Yale, Schlossberg was known to perform stand-up comedy, was a member of the Sigma Phi Epsilon fraternity, and wrote for the Yale Daily News, and The Yale Herald where he was an editor-in-chief.
+While at Yale, Schlossberg was known to perform stand-up comedy, was a member of the Sigma Phi Epsilon fraternity, and wrote for the Yale Daily News and The Yale Herald.

-Schlossberg lived and worked in Japan before enrolling at Harvard University where he graduated from the joint Juris Doctor – Master of Business Administration program at Harvard Law School and Harvard Business School in 2022.
-In February 2023, he passed the New York State bar exam.
+Schlossberg lived and worked in Japan where his mother was the U.S. Ambassador, before enrolling at Harvard University where he graduated from the joint Juris Doctor – Master of Business Administration program at Harvard Law School and Harvard Business School in 2022.
+In February 2023, he passed the New York bar exam.

+Schlossberg has been a resident of the Chelsea neighborhood of Manhattan.